albarron/academic-kickstart/content/authors/arianna/_index.md

 ---
 # Display name
-name: Alberto Barrón-Cedeño
+name: Arianna Muti

 # Username (this should match the folder name)
 authors:
-- admin
+- arianna

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Senior assistant professor
+role: PhD student

 # Organizations/Affiliations
 organizations: